Ayushsrivastava15/SmartHotel360-Website/README.md

 # Getting Started

 Once downloaded you can open the `SmartHotel360.WebSite.sln` file, located in the Source folder to open the solution in Visual Studio 2017 15.5 or higher.
-This solution contains two projects:
+This solution contains two amazing projects:

 * The SmartHotel360.Website project: An [ASP.NET Core](www.dot.net) website which is a web app developed using React+Redux and server-side rendering.